advancedlock/advancedlock.github.io/README.md

-# Advanced Lock, a place for secure files
+# Protectirus
-Running in advancedlock.github.io
+File filtering and protecting, running in protectirus.github.io